Improving Graph Out-of-distribution Generalization Beyond Causality: Abstract

 \section{Abstract}

-Existing methods for graph out-of-distribution (OOD) generalization primarily rely on empirical studies on synthetic datasets.
-Such approaches tend to overemphasize the causal relationships between invariant sub-graphs and labels, thereby neglecting the non-negligible role of environment in real-world scenarios.
-In contrast to previous studies that impose rigid independence assumptions on environments and invariant sub-graphs, this paper presents the theorems of environment-label dependency and mutable rationale invariance, where the former characterizes the usefulness of environments in determining graph labels while the latter refers to the mutable importance of graph rationales.
-Based on analytic investigations, a novel variational inference based method named ``Probability \textbf{D}ependency on \textbf{E}nvironments and \textbf{R}ationales for \textbf{O}OD \textbf{G}raphs on Real-world Data'' (DEROG) is introduced.
+Existing causal methods for graph out-of-distribution (OOD) generalization primarily assume the causal relationships between invariant sub-graphs and labels, which neglect the unignorable role of environment.
+However, in complex real-world applications, the assumption is easily violated.
+To address the problem, this paper presents the theorems of environment-label dependency and mutable rationale invariance, where the former characterizes the usefulness of environments in determining graph labels while the latter refers to the mutable importance of graph rationales.
+Based on analytic investigations, a novel variational inference based method DEROG (Probability \textbf{D}ependency on \textbf{E}nvironments and \textbf{R}ationales for \textbf{O}OD \textbf{G}raphs) is introduced.
 To alleviate the adverse effect of unknown prior knowledge on environments and rationales, \algo\ utilizes generalized Bayesian inference.
 Further, \algo\ employs an EM-based algorithm for optimization.
-Finally, extensive experiments on real-world datasets under different distribution shifts are conducted to show the superiority of \algo.
-Our code is publicly available at \url{https://anonymous.4open.science/r/DEROG-536B}.
+Finally, extensive experiments on benchmark datasets under different distribution shifts are conducted to show the superiority of \algo.
+Our code is publicly available at \url{https://github.com/LEOXC1571/DEROG}.